Skip to content

 You must also make sure that the web server cannot interpret the files in the var directory through PHP.
 To do so, follow the instructions on setting up a virtual host below.

-To set up permissions for production, it is recommended to use an ACL (Access Control List).
+To set up permissions for production, it's recommended to use an ACL (Access Control List).
 See Setting up or Fixing File Permissions in Symfony documentation for information on how to do it on different systems.

 Set up virtual host